-A. The Department of Public Safety (DPS) will: - I. Publish University protocols specifically related to scheduling flights and acquiring authorization to operate UAS according to federal, state, and local laws and regulations on its website. - II.
+- A. The Department of Public Safety (DPS) will: - I. Publish University protocols specifically related to scheduling flights and acquiring authorization to operate UAS according to federal, state, and local laws and regulations on its website. - II.
 Evaluate requests for operation of UAS on University property in accordance with any public safety related concerns for specific flight requests and de-conflict special event operations. - III.
-Record flight notifications and all relevant flight information in the DPS records management system. - IV.
-Investigate reports of UAS-involved property damage, personal injury, privacy concerns or other matters with proper notification and/or deferral to outside agencies as appropriate. - V. Make referrals of violations of this policy and applicable federal, state and local laws and regulations, as appropriate. - VI.
-Make notification of UAS flights to Facilities Management or other public safety agencies or entities of UAS flights, as appropriate. - VII.
+Record flight notifications and all relevant flight information in the DPS records management system.
+IV.
+Investigate reports of UAS-involved property damage, personal injury, privacy concerns or other matters with proper notification and/or deferral to outside agencies as appropriate.
+V. Make referrals of violations of this policy and applicable federal, state and local laws and regulations, as appropriate.
+VI.
+Make notification of UAS flights to Facilities Management or other public safety agencies or entities of UAS flights, as appropriate.
+VII.
 Provide statements or letters of University self-insurance, as appropriate, for operation of UAS at off-campus venues.
-B. UAS Operators will:

-- I. Comply with federal, state, and local laws and regulations for operation of a UAS. - II.
-Comply with University policy and flight protocols before operation of on University property. - III.
-Be responsible for all pre-flight safety checks, maintenance and upkeep of aircraft. - IV.
+B. UAS Operators will: I. Comply with federal, state, and local laws and regulations for operation of a UAS.
+II.
+Comply with University policy and flight protocols before operation of on University property.
+III.
+Be responsible for all pre-flight safety checks, maintenance and upkeep of aircraft.
+IV.
 Not use a UAS to monitor or record activities where there is a reasonable expectation of privacy.
-This includes but is not limited to: restrooms, locker rooms, residence halls, events involving minors, child care facilities and health/medical facilities.
+This includes but is not limited to: restrooms, locker rooms, residence halls, events involving minors, childcare facilities and health/medical facilities.
 V. Not use a UAS to observe or record campus events or performances (without authorization), or for any unlawful purpose.
 VI.
 Not fly over people (Note: this severely limits UAS flights on University property) VII.
 Not fly above 400 ft.
 VIII.
 Not fly outside daytime hours, defined as 30 minutes before official sunrise to 30 minutes after official sunset IX.
 Not fly in an unsafe manner X. Not fly beyond the operator's ability to see the UAS XI.
 Not fly while under the influence of alcohol or drugs XII.
-Not fly in a manner that interferes with air traffic XIII.
-Not fly close to another UAS or other objects so as to create a collision hazard Related Website:
+Not fly in a manner that interferes with air traffic Related Website: